Blue-billed teal: Identification

 Adult males have dark brown crown contrasting with paler face, throat, breast and side except for a blackish thumb-shaped patch on the ear region.
 The back of the neck is spotted with black and this spotting extends down through the neck and become intensively spotted on the breast, the spots appear to be larger and less obvious on the light brown flanks and abdomen, and the posterior underparts and under tail coverts becoming vermiculated with black.
 The scapulars and tail are dark brown to black, the upper wing surface is blackish as well, with the coverts giving a greenish gloss.
 An iridescent green speculum exists on the secondaries, bounded posteriorly by narrow black and terminal white bars.
-The iris is brown, the legs and feet are bluish gray, and the bill is light bluish gray with a blackish culmen and nail.
+The iris is brown, the legs and feet are bluish grey, and the bill is light bluish grey with a blackish culmen and nail.

-Females have browner crowns, they have less contrasting facial markings and more rounded scapulars, the under tail coverts are not vermiculated, and the wing is less glossy and colorful than that of an adult male.
+Females have browner crowns, they have less contrasting facial markings and more rounded scapulars, the under tail coverts are not vermiculated, and the wing is less glossy and colourful than that of the adult male.

 Juveniles resemble adult females but are duller throughout the body and less distinctively marked with spots.
-Ducklings have grayish brown underparts and yellowish grey below, the cheeks is paler with pinky puff wash and grey-brown ear patch.
+Ducklings have greyish brown underparts and yellowish grey below, the cheeks is paler with pinky puff wash and grey-brown ear patch.

 See External Links for duck external anatomy.